-Suggested day amounts per Approximate time per subject - dependant on the nature of the subject
+Suggested day d amounts per Approximate time per subject - dependant on the nature of the subject

 Year 7 40 mins 20 mins

 Year 8 40 mins 20 mins

 Year 9 60 mins 20 - 30 mins

 Year 10 90 mins 35 - 45 mins

 Year 11 90 mins 35 - 45 mins

 Year 12 4 hours per subject per week including independent learning

-Year 13 13 4 hours per subject per week including independent learning
+Year 13 4 hours per subject per week including independent learning

+While every effort is made to ensure a balance between consolidating learning at home and ensuring students have time for family, sporting and other extra curricular activities, each student will work at a different pace.
 Parents/carers should contact the relevant subject leader if they have concerns regarding home learning.
 Parents/carers will be informed at an early stage if home learning is not being completed satisfactorily.

 It is essential that homework tasks are completed by all students and on time.
 We provide appropriate support for all learners to complete their homework tasks whilst also ensuring students develop the key skills of independent learning.
-A supervised homework club which enables students to have access to ICT runs is offered from Monday - Thursday from 3.30 - 4.45pm.
+A supervised homework club which enables students to have access to ICT runs is offered from Monday - Thursday from 15.30-16.45.